One-Biosciences/MAYA-figures/README.md

 The second step is to generate all datasets required for the analysis.
 You can find the code to generate all datasets in ./scripts/generate_datasets.R Some require to download data where indicated and store them in the indicated folder.
-Some datasets are already provided (Kidney, Colon, Larynx, Ovary) as SingleCellExperiment objects in corresponding folders in ./datasets/.
+Some datasets are already provided (Kidney, Colon, Larynx) as SingleCellExperiment objects in corresponding folders in ./datasets/.

 ## 3- Reproducing analysis and figures